darianyang/mm-github-pages-test/_pages/join_us.md

 **Collaboration** - We find joy in collaborating with experimental labs to validate our theoretical efforts and address questions that cannot be answered by experiments.
 We seek to make science an inclusive, global effort.

-**Balance** - We value work/life balance, the earth, and strve to make responsible use of resources we are granted.
+**Balance** - We value work/life balance, the earth, and make responsible use of resources we are granted.
 We do our best to keep our shared work space tidy and clean, respecting our local community.

 {% include figure image_path="/assets/images/pittsburgh.jpg" alt="Pittsburgh Panorama" %}